q-flux/SOEN341/README.md

 *  Post a tweet
 *  Like a tweet
+*  Update and edit profile
-*  Receive notifications
+*  View feed
-*  Reply to a tweet
 *  Follow a user
+*  Search a user

 # Technology